Malanius/cdk-verified-ses-identity/README.md

 ## Interesting points

-- update of the identity is handled by creation and verification of new domain and returned to CFN, when the outputed physical ID returned from handler differs from the previous one CFN automatically calls the delete operation with previous physical ID
+- update of the identity is handled by creation and verification of new identity and returned to CFN, when the outputed physical ID returned from custom resource handler differs from the previous one CFN automatically calls the delete operation with previous physical ID